-We hope our website has answers to any questions about what we believe and what happens in the life of Trinity Road Chapel.
+We hope our website has answers to many questions about what we believe and what happens in the life of Trinity Road Chapel.
 There is a search box on the top of the page so you don’t need to navigate all the menus looking for topics.

 Here are answers to some questions about our services.
+But if your question is not there feel free to contact us here

 Table of Contents